 Board case studies with financial close:

 Coca-Cola European Partners uses Board for its financial automation.
-It has helped them gain complete visibility of supply chain activities and they have seen a dramatic increase in overall planning efficiency and saved a lot of time on their heavy financial close processes
+It has helped them gain complete visibility of supply chain activities, seeing a dramatic increase in overall planning efficiency and saved a lot of time on their heavy financial close processes.

 Agribusiness specialist Syngenta started using Board for self-service reporting and function cost reporting.
 It cut down tremendously on their financial close time and provided them the flexibility to adapt to ever-changing requirements in the industry.